skjohansen/tictactoe/Backlog.md

 ## milestone 2: Vertical win
 part 1:
 * each player make a move
-* one move at the time with 2 sec pause between

-Part 2:
 * if 3 equal on vertical set as winner
 * annonuce winner

+Part 2:
+* bot players
+* one move at the time with 2 sec pause between

 ## milestone 5: Draw